exact-payments/Milieu/Readme.md

   Defaults to `false`.
 - `opts.parseValues` If true, parses strings `'null'`, `'true'`, `'false'`, and `'NaN'` into `null`, `true`, `false`, and `NaN`.
 Defaults to `true`.
-- `opts.useExplainFlag` If set to true Milieu will print the explain table when the flag `--explain-config` is set.
-Defaults to `true`.
-- `opts.useLegacyEnvValues` Defaults to `false`.

 ```javascript